genXdev/GenXdev.Queries/README.md

         Dynamic?                     true
         Accept wildcard characters?  false
     -Monitor <int>
         The monitor to use, 0 = default, -1 is discard, -2 = Configured
-        secondary monitor
+        secondary monitor, defaults to Global:DefaultSecondaryMonitor or 1 if not found
         Required?                    false
         Position?
 Named
         Accept pipeline input?       false
         Parameter set name           (All)
         Aliases                      m, mon
-        Dynamic?                     false
+        Dynamic?                     true
         Accept wildcard characters?  false
     -NewWindow
         Do not re-use existing browser window, instead, create a new one